Previous

 Open learning

 In the design, we have prioritized transparency, so the users of the house can experience the life and activities of HF VUC.
-With the many large and accommodating glass doors, nature and fresh air is never far away.
-This openness creates a natural transition between inside and outside and allows sunlight to stream into the hall.
+With the many large and accommodating glass doors, nature and fresh air are never far away.
+This openness creates a natural transition between the inside and outside while allowing sunlight to stream into the hall.
 During breaks, students, and employees can enjoy the sun and community in the education facility’s garden or reflect under the garden’s learning tree.
 The project underlines the unique surroundings of the education facility through a roof terrace.
-From here, users of the house can enjoy the view to the ocean and breathe in the fresh sea air.
+From here, users of the house can enjoy the view of the ocean and breathe in the fresh sea air.

-In the project we have worked with issues related to the Sustainable Development Goals, e.g. SDG 4 and 8.
-By using warm materials and prioritizing openness in the house, we create a safe and inclusive student environment, which sustains students in their educations and makes visible the house’s facilities.
+By using warm materials and prioritizing openness in the house, we create a safe and inclusive student environment, which sustains students in their educations and makes the facilities visible.
 The sections of the house are marked in different colors, which ensures easy wayfinding and makes education more accessible.
 By using red tiles, the house connects with the local context, which strengthens the local community and addresses SDG 11.
-The red tiles are walled up with lime mortar, which increases circularity (addressing SDG 12), since it allows the bricks to be pulled apart and reused.
-Lastly, throughout the project we have focused on a strong partnership, which addresses SDG 17.
+The red bricks are walled up with lime mortar, which increases since it allows the bricks to be pulled apart and reused.

 Client